How can I help myself?

 Relax Kids resources and classes can help children manage stress with breathing and stretching exercises.
 These are resources that need to be paid for.

-ChatHealth is a confidential text messaging service that enables children and young people (aged 11-19) to contact their local public health nursing (school nursing) team.
+ChatHealth is a confidential text messaging service that enables children and young people (aged 11-19) to get help and advice from their local public health nursing (school nursing) team.

-The service is available Monday to Friday, 9 am to 5 pm (except bank holidays).
-During these times we aim to respond to all messages within 24 hours.
+This service is available Monday to Friday, from 9.30am to 4pm (except bank holidays).
+During these times they aim to respond to all messages within 24 hours.

 Mood Juice is a self-help resource website that has a helpful guide on anxiety and another on depression.